What To Do With Old Pillows – Preventing Neck Pain & Eco-Guilt

 Natural latex foam is also compostable but may not break down quickly enough outside high-heat industrial settings, so check with the manufacturer or brand.

-If you’re not sure, don’t be afraid to disassemble and compost what you know will break down.
-Getting at least a portion of your old pillows into the compost pile means you’re minimizing your contribution to the landfill.
+If you’re unsure, don’t be afraid to disassemble and compost what you know will break down.
+Getting at least a portion of your old pillows into the compost pile means minimizing your contribution to the landfill.

-Composting is the most sustainable end-of-life solution for pretty much any product, so when you’re looking for a new replacement, have some foresight for future disposal conundrums and consider buying organic pillows.
+Composting is the most sustainable end-of-life solution for pretty much any product.
+So, when looking for a new replacement, have some foresight for future disposal problems and consider buying organic pillows.

 6. Repurpose Or Upcycle Old Pillows